 6. Decisions by Members

 6.1 Subject to Regulation 9 of the 2015 Regulations, decisions by the Members shall be made by either a majority approval at a meeting of the Pension Board or by way of a unanimous written resolution approved (through either signing of the resolution itself or agreement to it in writing by email) by all of the Members at that time.

-6.2 If the number of votes for and against a proposal are equal the chairman shall have the casting vote, unless the chairman is otherwise excluded from participating in the relevant vote (e.g. should they have a conflict of interest etc.).
+6.2 If the number of votes for and against a proposal are equal the chair shall have the casting vote, unless the chair is otherwise excluded from participating in the relevant vote (e.g. should they have a conflict of interest etc.).